yxlin/ggdmc/README.md

 > chmod +x install.r

 Finally, at the command line, enter the following:
 > install.r Rcpp RcppArmadillo ggplot2 rtdists ggmcmc coda tmvtnorm matrixStats data.table

-Please refer to Dirk Eddelbuettel's "littler.html" and its example page
+This shall install all supporting packages at once.
+This useful method is from Dirk Eddelbuettel's [littler]<http://dirk.eddelbuettel.com/code/littler.html>.

 ## Citation

 If you use this package, please cite the software, for example:

-Lin, Y.-S.(submitted).
+Lin, Y.-S. (in preparation).
 Tutorial on Bayesian cognitive modeling.
-The Quantitative Method for Psychology.

 ## Contributors